mehrinshamim/vestaire/README.md

 ## 📚 Learning & Docs

-- See `server/docs/` and `server/learn/` for detailed backend guides, architecture, and best practices.
+- See `server/learn/` for detailed backend guides, architecture, and best practices.

 ---